maddy302/password_checker/README.md

 ===========
 It takes your password, performs a sha1 hash, sends to the haveibeenpwned api the first 5 characters of the hash.

-The API then returns all possible combinations of hashes with them, and if you find you hash with many occurances, then its time to change your password.
+The API then returns all possible combinations of hashes with them, and if you find you hash with many occurences, then its time to change your password.

 ```
 Password - nopassword